 FIGURE 1.
-Two METHODS OF DISTILLING GREEK BRANDY
+TWO METHODS OF DISTILLING GREEK BRANDY

 At the beginning of the second distillation period, special attention must be paid to separating the first fraction that begins to run out of the cooling plant and contains the aldehydes.
 This fraction has an acute and disagreeable odor and is designated by the term "head."
 When the first fraction is collected and put aside, the second fraction (the true brandy) begins to collect.
-In Greece this second part of the liquid is designated by the term "body."

-At the end the third fraction of the liquid, designated by the term "tail," is collected and put aside because it contains the substances that are distilled at higher temperatures and may include most of the fusel oil.
+In Greece this sec-ond part of the liquid is designated by the term "body."
+At the end the third fraction of the liquid, designated by the term "tail," is collected and put aside because it contains the substances that are distilled at higher temperatures and may in-clude most of the fusel oil.

-DIRECT DISTILLATION.
-By this method (Figure 1) the production is effected by one single distillation.
-During the distillation there are separated the first part of the running liquid (the head), the middle part (the body) which represents the brandy taken at 70 to 72 per cent alcohol by volume, and the third part (the tail).
+DIRECT DISTILATION.
+By this method (Figure 1) the produc-tion is effected by one single distillation.
+During the distillation there are separated the first part of the running liquid (the head), the middle part (the body) which represents the brandy taken at 20 to 27 per cert already have made the third part (the trill 70 to 72 per cent alcohol by volume, and the third part (the tail).

-Mixed Method (Pot and Column).
-By this method (Figure 1) both the distillation and separation are effected the same way is in the distillation method.
-A column is provided with as in the direct distillation method.
+MIXED METHOD (POT AND COLUMN).
+By this method (Figure 1) both the distillation and separation are effected the same way as in the direct distillation method.
 A column is provided with five rows of disks placed over the body of the pot.
-The whole the circulation of steam in a pipe coil.
-The brandy produced by this method has 72 to 78 per cent alcohol by volume. and tails are eliminated as in the other two methods.
+The whole column is surrounded by water, and the system is warmed by the circulation of steam in a pipe coil.
+The brandy produced by this method has 72 to 78 per cent alcohol by volume.
+The head and tails are eliminated as in the other two methods.

-From Table IV, which represents practically all of the brands of Greek brandies imported into the United States. there are certain outstanding features: The Greek brandies, as a rule, are much higher in solid content than the French Cognacs; they have a generally lower acid and ester content, but are usually higher in aldehydes, there is a tendency for the Greeks to use more caramel per unit than any other producers.
+From Table IV, which represents practically all of the brands of Greek brandies imported into the United States, there are certain outstanding features: The Greek brandies, as a rule, are much higher in solid content than the French Cognacs; they have a generally lower acid and ester content, but are usually higher in aldehydes, there is a tendency for the Greeks to use more caramel per unit than any other producers.
 The brandy or grape taste and aroma are not as pronounced as in French Cognac; yet Greek brandy seems, in general, to be nearer French Cognac in taste than to any other class of brandy.
 Because of the practice of aging in large old casks, there is very little color in the brandy due to the wood.
 Although pot stills of the cognac type are the rule in Greece, about one third of the Greek brandies in Table I were distilled in highly rectifying (patented) stills, and hence are weak in natural brandy flavor.
 The principal character of many of the samples was obtained by the ingredients added after the product was distilled.
 Some of the ingredients found in these brandies were imitation brandy flavor, anise, wine, and cream of tartar.
 Two samples were so high in solid content that they were classed as liqueurs or cordials.